Thursday, June 11, 2026

 Alornso: My approach to him is "take no prisoners tormented badass".

 The Court of Twilight's wardrobe was designed with their roles and personalities in mind.
-I will say that all these guys are a lot more serious in my stories than what they were typically depicted as being.
+I will also say that all these guys are a lot more serious in my stories than what they were typically depicted as being.
 IMO, it makes them feel more threatening.

 FUN FACTS: